Getting help should not depend on the particular entry point chosen by the victim

 To prepare organisations for the coming changes, FSV developed a range of guidance products and tools to assist organisational leaders in their planning for implementation of MARAM.

-- — this document provides a quick reference guide to MARAM.
+- MARAM Framework on a page(opens in a new window) — this document provides a quick reference guide to MARAM.
 It summarises the principles, pillars, responsibilities, system architecture and accountability, and the legislative and policy environment

-- — a checklist to assist organisational leaders identify important first steps in aligning to MARAM.
+- MARAM alignment checklist(opens in a new window) — a checklist to assist organisational leaders identify important first steps in aligning to MARAM.
 The checklist sets out a series of activities to undertake in the first 12 months of alignment activity

-- — a diagram for organisational leaders to use to determine the appropriate responsibilities for different staff roles within their organisation.
+- MARAM responsibilities: decision guide(opens in a new window) — a diagram for organisational leaders to use to determine the appropriate responsibilities for different staff roles within their organisation.
 The decision guide can be tailored by sector leaders to make it more specific to a particular workforce or sector

 FSV is also developing guidance for use by organisational leaders and managers on the change management process to embed MARAM in their business-as-usual operations.